MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

 3. In Start, select **Install Microsoft BizTalk Server**.
 4. In **Customer Information**, enter your user name, organization, and product key.
 Select **Next**.
 5. Accept the license agreement, and select **Next**.
 6. In Customer Experience Improvement Program, enter your preference.
-See **Appendix A** (in this topic) for more information.
+See [Appendix A](#appendix-a-customer-experience-improvement-program) (in this article) for more information.
 7. In **Component Installation**, review the available components, and select **Next**.
 8. In **Summary**, review the upgradable components.
 9. Select **Upgrade** to start.